-- 1. A long-sleeve white, button shirt or blouse with collar (t-shirts are not acceptable, tuxedo shirts are acceptable) No silver or metal decorations, pins, scarves, or other adornments allowed on exhibitor's shirt. - 2.
-Plain dark blue western style denim jeans and belt - 3.
-Western hat or any style of ASTM/SEI approved headgear.
+- 1. A plain long-sleeve white, button shirt or blouse with collar (t-shirts are not acceptable, tuxedo shirts are acceptable) No silver or metal decorations, pins, scarves, or other adornments allowed on exhibitor's shirt. - 2.
+Dark blue western style denim jeans and belt. - 3.
+Western hat or any style of ASTM/SEI approved headgear must be worn in the arena at all times.
+There is no penalty for losing a hat during competition.
 Caps are not allowed. - 4.
 Western boots Western style lace-up boots are acceptable.
 Riding tennis shoes are not allowed. - 5.
 Chaps, vests, gloves and similar accessories are prohibited.
-Spurs are optional in performance events.
+Spurs are prohibited in showmanship and optional in performance and timed events.

-English & Hunt Seat Attire
+English Attire

-- 1. Riders must wear boots, breeches, coat, and hunt cap - 2.
-A hunt hardhat cap or ASTM/SEI approved headgear is acceptable.
-All colors are acceptable with preference for traditional conservative colors. - Coats should be any tweed or melton (conservative wash jackets in season) acceptable for hunting - 4.
-High English boots or jodhpurs and jodhpur or paddock boots - 5.
-Long or short sleeve shirts with ties or chokers are preferred.
-Choker pins are acceptable. - Gloves are optional.
+- 1. Riders must wear boots, breeches, coat, and hunt cap or ASTM/SEI approved headgear. - 2.
+Coats should be any tweed or melton (conservative wash jackets in season) acceptable for hunting. - 3.
+High English boots or jodhpurs and jodhpur or paddock boots. - 4.
+Long- or short-sleeve shirts with ties or chokers are preferred.
+Choker pins are acceptable. - 5.
+Gloves are optional.
+Spurs are prohibited in showmanship and optional in performance and equitation classes.